 Other factors are also considered when card issuers review your application, including income and monthly expenditure.
 Individual cards may also give a ballpark credit score you will need and you can also use our CardMatch tool which will recommend the best cards for you.

-Travel credit cards are great at helping you meet your vacation goals.
-They can save you thousands of dollars on airfare and hotel costs.
+In short, yes.
+Regardless of how frequently you hit the road, travel credit cards are great at helping you meet your vacation goals.
+They can save you thousands of dollars on airfare and hotel costs, and premium cards feature an array of luxury perks to appeal to the most discerning traveler.
 Whether you’re a beginner who wants a card to offset the cost of your first big international trip or a road warrior looking to upgrade your travel experiences, there is a travel credit card out there for you.

 It all comes down to choosing a card that will help you maximize your spending.
 Adding one of these cards to your wallet now could help you save up rewards for a fantastic redemption in the future.